 Thirty-five years ago, the prevalence of food allergies was approximately one percent.
-Today, over 15 million Americans are living with food allergies.
+Today, approximately 32 million Americans are living with food allergies.
 With these rising rates, it’s likely that you or someone you know suffers from this major health concern.
 Depending on when food allergies develop (as an infant or later in life as an adult), individuals and families with children can encounter unique challenges when choosing which foods to eat.
 But first, what are food allergies?

 Food Allergies Defined

 Milk, eggs, peanuts, tree nuts, soy, wheat, fish and shellfish are referred to as The Big Eight.
 These foods account for 90 percent of allergic reactions in the U.S. Allergens differ across the globe and can vary by country depending on the dietary patterns of the population.
 One example is sesame, which has been declared a major allergen in Europe and in Canada as well.

 A food allergy is a serious medical condition in which the body’s immune system reacts to something in a food – typically a protein.
 When people with food allergies encounter an offending protein in food, their body’s immune system responds by releasing immunoglobulin.
 These antibodies cause immune-mediated reactions that result in a variety of symptoms from mild to severe.
 Reactions can take on the form of skin irritations such as rashes, hives and eczema.
 Gastrointestinal symptoms such as nausea, diarrhea and vomiting or a more severe reaction known as anaphylaxis can also be a reaction.
 Allergic reactions to food may not happen immediately.
 They can also vary in severity.
 Factors like the amount and when allergens were eaten play a role in each reaction.